btfranklin/spooklight/src/spooklight/stepgeneration/generate_first_image_description.prompt.md

 DO NOT write any narratives or story elements.
 Just describe the image visually, with a literal description of exactly what it depicts.
 There's no need for character names, plot points, or any other story elements.

+Be concise and direct.
+Keep your description to one or two sentences.

 ## Conversation

 **User:**